Alton Wayne Roberts

 Alton Wayne Roberts (April 6, 1938 – September 11, 1999) was an American murderer and white supremacist.
-Roberts, a member of the White Knights of the Ku Klux Klan, was convicted for his role in the 1964 Freedom Summer murders.
-He was the one who fatally shot two of the victims, Congress of Racial Equality civil rights activists Michael Schwerner and Andrew Goodman.
-Roberts also shot the third activist, James Chaney, but some debate that it was another accomplice, James Jordan, who had killed him.
+Roberts, a member of the White Knights of the Ku Klux Klan, was convicted for his role in the 1964 Freedom Summer murders where it’s suspected he fatally shot two of the victims, Congress of Racial Equality civil rights activists Michael Schwerner and Andrew Goodman.
+Roberts also may have shot the third activist, James Chaney, but some debate that it was another accomplice, James Jordan, who had killed him.
 Jordan had identified Roberts as Chaney's killer.
 In 1967, he was charged and convicted of depriving the slain activists of their civil rights.

 Early life

 Alton Wayne Roberts, who went by Wayne for most of his life, was born and raised in Meridian, Mississippi.
 He was the second youngest child of Clyde Cuthell Roberts and Eula Juanita Quinnelly and grew up with three brothers, Lee, Lloyd, and Raymond.
 Roberts played football during high school.

 Roberts, then 26 years old, owned a bar and was working as a window salesman and a mobile home salesman, at the time of the murders.
 He had previously served in the U.S. Marine Corps, from which he was dishonorably discharged for drunkenness and absence without leave.
-He was married to Linda Walker and had no children.
+He was married to Linda Walker.